r-pogo/vade_mecum/Python/tkinter_cheat_sheet.md

 ````
 ___
 ### .grid() geometry manager
 .grid() works by splitting a window or Frame into rows and columns.
 You specify the location of a widget by calling .grid() and passing the row and column indices to the row and column keyword arguments.
 Both row and column indices start at 0, so a row index of 1 and a column index of 2 tells .grid() to place a widget in the third column of the second row.
+Can't use with pack()!

 ````
 label.grid(column = 0, row = 0)